blumaa/ohne-accidents.nvim/readme.md

 ![exampe of detailed display message](images/detailedDisplayMessage.png)

-When you open vim, only the days will appear in the welcome message.
-If you want a detailed display message, you can set your own keybidning for it like this:
+When you open vim, if you have not set the welcomeOnStartup message to false, only the days will appear in the welcome message.
+If you want a detailed display message, you can type `:OhneAccidents` or set your own keybidning for it like this:

 ```
-    vim.api.nvim_set_keymap('n', '<leader>oh', ':OhneAccidents status<CR>', {noremap = true, silent = true})
+    vim.api.nvim_set_keymap('n', '<leader>oh', ':OhneAccidents<CR>', {noremap = true, silent = true})

 ```